AlexandrosPlessias/HeapAndBST/README.md

 Heap &amp; BST basic tasks:

 * Make a set of maximums for real numbers (double type) using table.
 The heap should support the following functions:
-    insert: insert an item into the pile
+    insert: insert an item into the pile,
-    deleteMax: delete maximum item
+    deleteMax: delete maximum item,
-    max: maximum item return
+    max: maximum item return &
     destroy: heap destruction, deletion of all elements of the heap.

 * Also implement a BST for real numbers using pointers.
 The tree should support the following functions:
-    insert: enter an item in the tree
+    insert: enter an item in the tree,
-    search: search for an item in the tree
+    search: search for an item in the tree,
-    deleteMax: delete maximum item
+    deleteMax: delete maximum item,
-    max: maximum item return
+    max: maximum item return,
-    rotate left / right: left / right rotation
+    rotate left / right: left / right rotation &
     destroy: tree destruction, deletion of all tree elements.